viniciusfolha/scrapy_financenews/Readme.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 # Future work

+Improve the monitor checks and generate reports

-Save database URI on Environment Variable for security Solve the problem with infinity-scrolling
+Save database URI on Environment Variable for security

+Solve the problem with infinity-scrolling

 On settings, set better params for request

 Enable proxy to avoid ban. :)

+Create a job